1024pix/pix-bot/README.md

 You can have more than one Scalingo application per GitHub repository.

 ### Customize review-application comment
-A comment is added to teh pull request, including:
+A comment is added to the pull request, including:
 - review application URL;
 - review application administration URL.